 Also, you’ll be able to promote yourself “as seen in” on your website with logos or contributor badges which is another social proof point.

-When you implement these strategies, then you’ll attract the type of leads and clients that you want to work with and generate referrals from your network who recognise you as an authority in your field.
+When you implement these marketing strategies, then you’ll attract the type of leads and clients that you want to work with and generate referrals from your network who recognise you as an authority in your field.

 Did you find this post helpful?
 Please don’t forget to share on Facebook or PIN to Pinterest.